Retailers brace for flood of returns from online shopping

 Last year, Kohl's began allowing Amazon returns at all of its 1,000 stores — customers drop off items for free, with no box or label needed.
 This year, Amazon customers can also return items at 500 Whole Foods Market stores.
 That's in addition to Amazon's deal with UPS to allow similar drop-offs at UPS stores.

-Happy Returns, a Santa Monica, California-based startup that works with about 150 online retailers like Rothy's and Revolve, has increased its number of drop-off locations to 2,600, from more than 700 last year.
+Happy Returns, a Santa Monica, Calif.-based startup that works with about 150 online retailers like Rothy's and Revolve, has increased its number of drop-off locations to 2,600 from more than 700 last year.
 That includes 2,000 FedEx locations.

 "It's a great time to be in the returns business.
-Every day, there's a record," said David Sobie, CEO and co-founder of Happy Returns, noting he's processed 50% more returns in December than November.
+Every day, there's a record," said David Sobie, CEO and co-founder of Happy Returns, noting he's processed 50 percent more returns in December than November.

 Walmart, the nation's largest retailer, announced earlier this week it will pick up items shipped and sold by Walmart.com from customers' homes for free through a new partnership with FedEx.
 The service will continue beyond the holiday shopping season.